strimzi/proposals/000-mm2-connector-offsets-support.md

 ### Altering offsets

 To alter offsets the user will annotate the KafkaMirrorMaker2 resource with the new annotation `strimzi.io/connector-offsets` set to `alter`, and the `strimzi.io/mirrormaker-connector` annotation.
-After the annotations are added, on the next reconciliation the operator will call the PATCH /connectors/{connector}/offsets endpoint to alter the offsets for the connector(s).
+After the annotations are added, on the next reconciliation the operator will call the PATCH /connectors/{connector}/offsets endpoint to alter the offsets for the connector.

-Since the operator reconciles connectors one-by-one, after each patch operation the operator will update the `strimzi.io/mirrormaker-connector` annotation to remove the connector it has just altered offsets for.
-Once all patch operations are complete the operator will then remove both the `strimzi.io/mirrormaker-connector` and `strimzi.io/connector-offsets` annotations from the KafkaMirrorMaker2 CR.
+Once the patch operation is complete the operator will then remove both the `strimzi.io/mirrormaker-connector` and `strimzi.io/connector-offsets` annotations from the KafkaMirrorMaker2 CR.
-This will make it easier to recover from errors.

 The operator will read in the entry called `<CONNECTOR_NAME>.json` from the ConfigMap.
 The entry name matches the entry name used in the list operation, so that a user can list offsets, then edit the ConfigMap the operator created, then request the offsets to be altered using that same ConfigMap.